blairrorani/blairrorani-old/visual-problem-solving.md

 - Visual, tangible prototype
 - Testing and feedback

-Get everyone solving the same problem, as a team, and validate your ideas before you start building.
+Get everyone solving the same problem, share information and ideas visually, and validate your ideas before you start building.